howardyclo/kmeans-dbscan-tutorial/README.md

 ## Contents
 - Introduction to k-means, k-means++ and DBSCAN.
-- Analyze several drawbacks of k-means and introduce different kind of techniques to address them.
+- Analyze several drawbacks of k-means and introduce different kinds of techniques to address them.
 - Introduction to supervised and unsupervised methods for measuring cluster quality such as homogeneity, completeness and *Silhouette Coefficient*.

 ## Get Started